Coronavirus’ spread in GOP territory, explained in 6 charts

 As with COVID-19 cases, the distribution of deaths has leveled off as well.
 The initial surge in March and early April occurred in Democratic counties.
 But those counties then saw a sharp drop in deaths per million residents.
 Trump counties, meanwhile, moved upward, stabilized and then started falling, but at a lower clip than the Democratic counties.
 Now, there’s a much narrower gap between the two groups.

 COVID-19 deaths broken down by states’ presidential vote yields similar conclusions.
-Initial measures showed spikes in Hillary Clinton’s 2016 territory, with President Donald Trump’s states lagging.
+Initial measures showed spikes in Clinton’s 2016 territory, with Trump’s states lagging.
 But trend lines through the spring brought parity, and Trump states have on occasion surpassed Clinton states in rates of new deaths.

 One clear pattern: a state’s governor seems to matter.
 New cases in states with Republican governors, regardless of how those states voted in 2016, now considerably outpace those in states run by Democrats.
 That circumstance comes after months of trending away from the initial analysis, when Democratic states were the hotspots.
 That trend roughly reflects how the two parties’ governors have approached the pandemic.
 GOP governors generally have leaned more heavily in favor of lighter government restrictions on social gatherings and business operations.
 Democratic governors, on average, have embraced stricter restrictions and more forcefully advocated for caution.